PLYMOUTH MORRIS

 The Plymouth Morris Tradition is a set of (mostly) four man dances first performed in public during 1989.
 A new 24 page book compiles a short history of early Morris dancing (including Tudor records for Plymouth), and the music and dance notation for the tradition.
 The book is available as a free download using this link.

 The book is also available in a paperback edition for £3 in person, or £4 including postage and packing (cheques payable to Plymouth Morris should be sent to Plymouth Morris, 92 Ponsonby Road, Plymouth PL3 4HW).
-The proceeds from the sale of the book will be dedicated to renewal of the Plymouth Morris costume for the Mayflower 400 celebrations.
+The proceeds from the sale of the book were dedicated to renewal of the Plymouth Morris costume for the Mayflower 400 celebrations.

 If you've seen us recently, have found this site helpful or have any comments to make about the site, please e-mail us via the 'Contact Us' page.
 It would be great to hear from you.